 The area surrounding the station was once the site of the London and North Western Railway's Woodston Locomotive Works: volunteers have excavated the turntable and other artefacts are on show.
 You are welcome to wander around this area where toilets are available and small exhibitions – All free for NVR Ticket holders.
-Plus you also have the opportunity to view restoration of the 140 tonne Danish Pacific under restoration by the International Railway Preservation Society – Based at NVR’s Ferry Meadows.
+Plus you also have the opportunity to view restoration of the 140 tonne Danish Pacific under restoration by the International Railway Preservation Society – Based at NVR’s Overton Station.

 Why not combine the joy of the Nene Valley Railway with the serenity of nature….The Railworld Wildlife Haven is an international award winning, volunteer, habitat creation project, featuring their massive1,500 sq ft Garden Railway, situated very near the Peterborough Nene Valley (NVR) Station.

 Venture over to the north side of the River Nene – Via the Geoffrey Steels Footbridge and see our Wildlife Haven, named after our founder and major benefactor Rev Richard Paten, it is an intriguing, exciting place for both young and old to explore and learn about our natural world.
 The Wildlife Haven shows just what can be achieved when volunteers, companies, groups and individuals work together for the environment that we all share.
 This oasis of calm, only 500 metres from the city centre, is managed and nurtured by dedicated volunteers of all ages, with ponds, waterfalls, nature trails and wonderful places to view and picnic.